michaelshmitty/cryptpad-flake/README.md

 # Usage

-The primary use of this flake is deploying Cryptpad on NixOS.
-For that you would use the NixOS module available in `.#nixosModule`.
+With this flake you can deploy Cryptpad on NixOS.
+You can use the `cryptpad` module available in `.#nixosModules`.

 ## Using flakes
 1. Add this flake as an input